litmuschaos/litmus-go/experiments/generic/pod-network-duplication/README.md

 </tr>
 <tr>
  <td> Pod Network Duplication </td>
  <td> This experiment causes network duplication using pumba.
-It injects network duplicati on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.
+It injects network duplication on the specified container by starting a traffic control (tc) process with netem rules.
 It Can test the application's resilience to duplicate network </td>
  <td>  <a href="https://docs.litmuschaos.io/docs/pod-network-duplication/"> Here </a> </td>
  </tr>
  </table>